-The Council measures some of its non-financial assets and liabilities such as surplus assets and investment properties at fair value at the end of the reporting period.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction at the measurement date.
+The Council measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings at fair value at the end of the reporting date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:

-- a) in the principal market for the asset or liability, or - b) in the absence of a principal market, in the most advantageous market for the asset or liability.
+a) in the principal market for the asset or liability, or

+b) in the absence of a principal market, in the most advantageous market for the asset or liability.